newsletteremailproductai

 Content: draw from what Figgy already saved

-You can ask Figgy to propose topics from scratch, or—as in the video—use content already stored from the content calendar skill.
-The example is a Forbes piece on interest rates with a screenshot and summary sitting in the CRM content section, ready to reference.
+You can ask Figgy to propose topics from scratch, or pull from content already stored—say a Forbes piece on rates with a screenshot and summary sitting in the CRM content section, ready to reference without duplicating research.

 Draft, review, then send a real test